Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

 as $k \to \infty$.
-In the following, we will verify that Assumption~\ref{assump:GlobalConvergence} also holds for $\rho$-averaged operators which define a broader class of mappings than contractions. \begin{proposition} Let $g:\Rn\to\Rn$ be a $\rho$-averaged operator with $\rho\in(0,1)$ and suppose $\fix(g)\neq\emptyset$.
-Then $g$ satisfies Assumption~\ref{assump:GlobalConvergence}. \end{proposition} A proof is given in Appendix~\ref{proof:avop}.
+In the following, we will verify that Assumption~\ref{assump:GlobalConvergence} also holds for $\rho$-averaged operators which define a broader class of mappings than contractions. \begin{proposition} Let $g:\Rn\to\Rn$ be a $\rho$-averaged operator with $\rho\in(0,1)$.
+Then $g$ satisfies Assumption~\ref{assump:GlobalConvergence}. \end{proposition}